patrick-barth/PARANOID/docs/source/FILES.rst

 When running PARANOiD on a system with limited resources, you may need to adjust the resource settings defined in this file.
 Lowering the required resources can also increase overall processing speed as more processes are allowed to be run in parallel.
 In this case the file *nextflow.config* can be opened in a text editor and the relevant resource requirements can be adjusted.
-The most resource-intensive processes are. 'build_index_STAR|mapping_STAR' as they require the highest amount of resources.
+The most resource-intensive processes are 'build_index_STAR|mapping_STAR' as they require the highest amount of resources.
 When opening the config file the relevant entry looks like this:

     withName: 'build_index_STAR|mapping_STAR' {
 		cpus = 8